Blog

 Can AIDA work for long sales cycles with multiple stakeholders?

 AIDA gets messy with B2B buying since nothing's linear.
 Use it as a checklist per asset, not per deal.
-Your comparison page still needs all four stages even if the actual sale takes months.
+Your comparison page still needs all four stages even if the sale takes months.

 How does AI search change how I apply the AIDA framework in 2026?